TechBlueprints/dbus-smartshunt-to-bms/README.md

 # dbus-smartshunt-to-bms

+**Victron Venus OS D-Bus Service: SmartShunt to Virtual BMS Converter**

+Convert Victron SmartShunts into virtual Battery Management Systems (BMS) with dynamic charge control for Cerbo GX, Venus GX, and other Venus OS devices.

 ## ⚠️ EXPERIMENTAL - USE AT YOUR OWN RISK ⚠️

 **THIS PROJECT IS RAGINGLY EXPERIMENTAL AND REALLY HASN'T BEEN TRIED OR RUN YET.**

 **YOU SHOULD NOT USE THIS SOFTWARE.** If you choose to use it anyway, it is **DEFINITELY AT YOUR OWN RISK.**

-This service directly controls battery charging behavior and publishes CVL (Charge Voltage Limit) values to your Victron system.
+This service directly controls battery charging behavior and publishes CVL (Charge Voltage Limit) values to your Victron Energy system.
 Incorrect charge parameters can:
 - ❌ Damage your batteries
 - ❌ Cause fires or explosions
 - ❌ Void warranties